Obscuretone/obscuretone.github.io/public/posts/en/lossy.md

 4. work with Python, React, Kubernetes, AWS, PostgreSQL, or whatever terms survived the editing process
 5. thrive in a fast-paced environment

-That is not a job.
+That is a placeholder for a job.

 That is a brochure for a job.